a2800276/firmware/README.md

 firmware
 ========

-Sparrow firmware development with examples.
+^^dkl firmware development with examples.
 Basically the LPC18xx/LPC43xx MCU, drivers for the on-board peripherals and some utility functions.